classiebit/anofie-pro-docs/resources/docs/1.0/features/comments.md

 # Comments

+### Comments refers to Question's Answers

-In Anofie, comments are like answers to the questions.
-You can post a comment on any question.
-The Commenter identity is always visible to the one who is asking the question.
-You can see all the `Received` and `Sent` comments on the `Messages` page from the `Received - Comments` and `Sent - Comments` tabs.
+Users can post a comment on any question.
+The Commenter identity is always visible to the question creator.
+All the received and posted comments can be seen on the `Messages` page from the `Received - Comments` and `Sent - Comments` tabs.

-> {info} Only registered users can post comments
+> {warning} Only registered users can write Comments

 ---